-Ever wonder what the Emirates A380 first class shower and bathroom looks like?
+Ever wonder what the Emirates A380 first class shower and bathrooms look like?
 We take a look inside the shower spas and show you the luxe loo of high flyers on Emirates A380.

 On my recent trip to Europe (thanks to frequent flyer points) I made a nice big tick next to one of my travel bucket list items.
 I flew first class on Emirates.
 Not just one sector but three first class sectors.

-I flew Sydney – Bangkok, Bangkok – Dubai, then Dubai – Frankfurt.
-A longer trip than flying Sydney – Dubai – Frankfurt.
+I flew Emirates first class Sydney to Bangkok, Bangkok - Dubai, then Dubai - Frankfurt.
+A longer trip than flying Sydney - Dubai - Frankfurt.
 But with all sectors in first, I wasn’t complaining.
 The best bit of this trip, all flights were on an Emirates A380.

 With three sectors, I made the most of the shower on offer and indulged in three of them.
 I showered before landing in Bangkok.
 I had another shower before disembarking in Dubai.
 A final shower was had before I reached Frankfurt.
 I was the cleanest I have ever been after a long haul flight.

 Emirates call their two A380 first class shower bathrooms, located at the front of the plane, “shower spas”.
 They are spacious and have under floor heating.
 Each first class passenger is entitled to one shower per flight.

 There is a third bathroom for first class passengers located behind the galley.
 I didn’t use it once, I didn't even know it was there!
 I always used the toilets in the shower spas due to being the only person, or one of three, in first class.

 When you are board, either before or shortly after take off, you will be asked if you would like to book a shower.

 There are two showers between a possible 14 first class passengers.
 If your flight is full make sure to reserve your shower time.
 If there are only a couple of passengers, or no other passengers (as was my case for two of the flights), there really isn’t a need to book.